Nilmini23/Vireum-AI-Assistant/README.md

 **Step 5 — Run App.py**
 streamlit run app.py

-If the venv breaks, to recreate it, we need to use following codes
+If the venv breaks, to recreate it, we need to follow codes given.

-python -m venv venv

-venv\Scripts\activate

-pip install -r requirements.txt

-streamlit run app.py